CollinVanderbilt5/appliance_energy_prediction/README.md

 # Appliance Energy Usage Prediction & Benchmarking Pipeline

-by Colin Vanderbilt, Dorian Williams-Webster, Haley Hankins, Will Dorsey
+by Collin Vanderbilt, Dorian Williams-Webster, Haley Hankins, Will Dorsey

 ## Overview
 This repository contains a end-to-end machine learning pipeline built in Python to predict household energy consumption using sensor data from the UCI Machine Learning Repository.